 Take a cue from Marie Kondo and begin by clearing the clutter.
 She might suggest to hold each item and ask yourself if it brings you joy.
 You might also ask if you will, for real, ever cook with it.
 Does it serve you?
 Deliver beauty and radiant health?
 Check expiration dates.
 Be ruthless.
 Compost or donate what you can and know that by making space you will ultimately create a kitchen with less waste and open the portals to more high vibrational cooking.

-The New Basics.
 The staples you keep are, of course, a matter of how and what you like to cook, but on our path of eating a more nutrient-dense and plant-based diet, there are more than a few new and old favorites.
 Let’s call them our high-health essentials.
 Here are just a few of our must-haves and how we love to use them.

 Coconut Flakes.
 Buy them in the bulk aisle and keep a canister of these to make a quick coconut milk with no soaking time required.
 I substitute this for almond milk when baking school safe treats to pack for lunch.
 And coconut flakes are far less expensive than nuts.